Zero-Shot Learning for Requirements Classification: An Exploratory Study: Experimental Results

 \subsubsection{NFR Multi-class Classification}

 Table \ref{tab:TopNFRmultiesults} reports the multi-class classification results for the 4 largest NFR classes.
+For this case, and for the multi-label case, we do not report the weighted measures for the sake of space.
+However, we remark that the results by class enable a more fine-grained analysis.
+Weighted F1 is presented in Table~\ref{tab:compareNFR} to facilitate comparison with other works.
 We see that, compared to the binary classification, results are substantially lower, although still acceptable for SE (F1 = 0.76), O (F1 = 0.64) and PE (F1 = 0.64).
 In the majority of the cases, the best results are obtained again with the domain-generic LMs, and using MultiNFR\_A or MultiNFR\_B as labels.
 These are the shortest labels, which do not use the word embedding strategies.
 This result is the opposite of what was observed for binary classification for NFR.
 We argue therefore that, in a multi-class classification setting, longer and more informative labels can lead to some possible overlapping between the represented meaning of each class.
 Instead, in a binary classification setting, more informative labels, i.e., using word embeddings, appear to be more effective.

-Table \ref{tab:NFRmultiAll} reports the multi-class classification results for all the NFR classes, except for the portability class.
-The performance in terms of F1 remains acceptable only for SE class (F1= 0.69), while for the other classes poor results are obtained.
-Similarly to what was observed for the binary classification, when requirements belonging to many classes are considered, ZSL does not appear to be sufficiently effective.
+For the multi-class classification results for all the NFR classes (Table reported in supplementary material), the performance in terms of F1 remains acceptable only for SE class (F1= 0.69), while for the other classes poor results are obtained.